zraees/portfolio/README.md

 This project creates a simple web API endpoint to create an order, which publishes a message using a MassTransit RabbitMQ queue.
 The console application consumes the messages from the queue and processes the orders.

+### Project 1.4: ASP.NET Identity Implementation

+**Technologies Used:**
+- ASP.NET Core Web API 8.0
+- ASP.NET Identity
+- JSON Web Tokens (JWT)
+- Entity Framework Core
+- SQLite

+This project demonstrates the implementation of user authentication and authorization using the ASP.NET Identity framework.
+It includes features such as user registration, login, and role-based access control.

+The key features of this project include:

+- Integration with ASP.NET Identity for user management
+- Use of JSON Web Tokens (JWT) for secure authentication
+- Entity Framework Core for data access
+- SQLite as the underlying database

+This project showcases the integration of ASP.NET Identity with a Web API application, providing a secure and scalable authentication and authorization mechanism.

 ## Section 2: .Net Frameword Projects

 ### Project 2.1: Onion Architecture Implementation